bmeg/protograph/README.md

 ## protograph works with typed messages

 Protograph directives are partitioned by type.
 When creating a protobuffer schema you declare a series of message types, and in `protograph.yml` you refer to these type names when declaring how each message will be processed.
+This lives under the `label` key:

     # a typed message
     - label: Variant